stubma/cocos2dx-classical/README.md

 What is this
 ===

 It is a customized cocos2dx, based on latest code of cocos2dx v2 branch.
-The purpose of it is creating a classical cocos2dx version.
+Its purpose is creating a classical cocos2dx branch.
 I created it because cocos2dx already gave up v2 but v2 is still valuable to me. v3 doesn't interest me much because it may have more bugs.
 So I need a better v2, not a creepy v3.

-To get a bette v2, I created a cocos2dx-better project to overcome limitations of v2.
+To get a better v2, I created a cocos2dx-better project to overcome limitations of v2.
 Now I start this project to merge cocos2dx-better code to v2 branch, and more.

-I only care about iOS/Android platform so other platform implementation will be deleted.
+I care about iOS/Android only so other platform implementation will be deleted.
 Are you same with me?
 If so, take a look at this project.

 目标
 ===